skesamsetty/sql-challenge/README.md

     username='username'
     password='password'

+Since there are no null values in the current data even after the join, I have commented out the fillna logic.
+Depending upon the business requirement, this would be updated.

 Based on the analysis done as part of Jupyter notebook, we can see

-- Most common salary range of employees to be between 40,000 USD and 50,000 USD.
+- the most common salary range of employees to be between 40,000 USD and 50,000 USD.
 - there are 7 job titles in the company with the average salary of Staff and Senior Staff being almost same.